 There are many different types of ears in the canine world, but none so troublesome as the lop eared dog.
 Maltese have a drop, lop or sometimes called a pendant ear, which means the ear leather drops down on the sides of its head.
 This type of ear carriage is beautiful but must be kept free from moisture for optimal ear health.
 Maltese are known for their gorgeous flowing long coat, but the inside of a Maltese puppy’s ear can grow some long ear hairs as well!
 These hairs need to be removed by gently plucking or pulling them out.
 It sounds awful, but try pulling only a few hairs at a time for the most comfortable way to remove them.
 Ear powder is helpful for gripping the fine hairs.

 As the owner of a Maltese puppy, you want to be sure that the inside of your dogs ears are always dry.
 Any residual moisture from a bath or playing outside, combined with the heat of their natural body temperature, is a breeding ground for 2 very common canine ear problems.
 Ear infections and Yeast Infections.
 You should inspect your Maltese puppy’s ears on a weekly basis to maintain optimal Maltese ear health!
-The inside of your Maltese puppy’s ear should be pink & free from debris and dirt.
+The inside of your Maltese puppy’s ear should be a healthy pink & free from debris and dirt.

 Some of the problems with a Maltese’ drop ears that you might encounter is ear infections or yeast infections.
 An ear infection will be warm or tender to touch, have redness, odor, swelling or discharge.
 Your Maltese may shake its head, rub or scratch the affected ear, whimper or have trouble with balance.